fkie/realsense_gazebo_plugin/README.md

 This requires Gazebo 6 or higher and catkin tools for building.

-The package has been tested on ROS melodic on Ubuntu 18.04 with Gazebo 9.
+The package has been tested on ROS melodic on Ubuntu 18.04 with Gazebo 9 and ROS Noetic on Ubuntu 20.04 with Gazebo 11.10.2.

 ## Acknowledgement

-This is continuation of work done by [guiccbr](https://github.com/guiccbr/) for Intel Corporation.
+This is continuation of work done by [SyrianSpock](https://github.com/SyrianSpock/realsense_gazebo_plugin) and [guiccbr](https://github.com/guiccbr/) for Intel Corporation.

 Thanks to [Danfoa](https://github.com/Danfoa) for contributing the URDF integration.